typesense/typesense-website/docs-site/content/0.19.0/guide/mongodb-full-text-search.md

 --data-dir /data --api-key=$TYPESENSE_API_KEY
 ```

-Now, we can check if our Typsense server is ready to accept requests.
+Now, we can check if our Typesense server is ready to accept requests.

 ```bash
 curl http://localhost:8108/health